link1905/system-design-101/content/docs/data-persistence/media-storage.md

 }
 ```

-However, this setup resembles the [Master-Slave model]({{< ref "master-slave-architecture" >}}), where the primary server becomes a single point of failure, reducing overall service availability.
+However, this setup resembles the [Master-Slave model]({{< ref "master-slave-architecture" >}}), where the primary server becomes a single point of failure, reducing overall service availability and write performance.

 ## Object Storage

 Although a relatively new technology, **Object Storage** has been rapidly gaining popularity.

 The key advantage of Object Storage lies in its **distributed architecture**.
 Files, now referred to as **objects**, are independent and autonomously distributed across multiple servers.
 This results in a highly available and fault-tolerant system.

 Let’s explore how Object Storage is implemented in practice.